 Halloween and Christmas will be celebrated at Disneyland Paris to bring 2023 to a close.
 After that, Disneyland Paris will likely once again switch gears, trying to get easier entertainment and placemaking projects completed that will help with capacity and marketing for the Summer 2024 Olympics in Paris.
 (As noted above, most of the substantive additions that were planned for that have been delayed until 2025.)

 With the near-term addressed, here’s what else is new and coming in 2024 or 2025 at Disneyland Paris…

-Avengers Campus – Walt Disney Studios Park will be home to a new Marvel-themed area called Avengers Campus, which will differ slightly from the versions in Hong Kong and California.
-Avengers Campus will debut at Walt Disney Studios Park in Summer 2022.
+Avengers Campus (Now Open) – Walt Disney Studios Park is home to a new Marvel-themed area called Avengers Campus, which differs slightly from the versions in Hong Kong and California.
+Avengers Campus is now open at Walt Disney Studios Park.

 This new Marvel Land features the reimagined Rock ‘n’ Roller Coaster, featuring Iron Man and Avengers.
 Alongside that, the Worldwide Engineering Brigade or WEB interactive Spider-Man attraction is the other main draw.
 Avengers Campus promises to immerse guests in action-packed adventures via attractions, heroic encounters, and new restaurants.

 “Together: A Pixar Musical Adventure” (Now Open) – This new stage show at Walt Disney Studios Park takes you on a journey through the wonderful worlds of Toy Story, Monsters, Inc., Finding Nemo and many other movies from Pixar.